trueos/trueos-docs/trueos-handbook/introducing.rst

 including the Copyright notice, Trademarks used in the document, and the
 |trueos| ethical advertising policy.

-.. index:: introduction, legal, copyright
+.. index:: copyright, trademarks
 .. _Copyright:

 Copyright & Trademarks
 ----------------------

-Copyright © 2005-2016 iXsystems
+Copyright © 2005-2017, iXsystems

 The |trueos| User Guide is freely available for sharing and redistribution under the terms of the
 `Creative Commons Attribution License <https://creativecommons.org/licenses/by/3.0/>`_.
-This means you have permission to copy, distribute, translate, and adapt the work, as long as you attribute the |trueos| Project as the original source of the Handbook.
+This means you have permission to copy, distribute, translate, and adapt the work, as long as you attribute the |trueos| Project as the original source of the Guide.

 |trueos| and the |trueos| logo are registered trademarks of
 `iXsystems <https://www.ixsystems.com/>`_.
 To use the |trueos| logo in